-The following tattoos are great examples of how a talented artist can use a creative approach and turn these outdoors objects into beautiful works of art.
+The following are great examples of how a talented artist can turn these outdoor objects into beautiful works of .

-Few things are as powerfully bonded to ideas of independence and manhood than time spent in the great outdoors.
-The smell of fresh mountain air, sleeping under the stars and sharing beers around the campfire; trips into the wilderness have been where a powerful sense of camaraderie is formed for thousands of years.
+Few things are as powerfully bonded to ideas of independence and manhood as the time spent in the great outdoors.
+The smell of fresh mountain air, sleeping under the stars, sharing beers with the around the campfire, and trips into the wilderness have paved the way for a powerful sense of camaraderie for thousands of years.

-Tattoos can be a great way to commemorate the importance of these forays into the wild for an individual, and what better way pay tribute to these trips than with some of the essential gear that makes them possible.
+can be a great way to commemorate the importance of these forays into the wild for an individual, and what better way to pay tribute to these trips than with some of the essential gear that makes them possible?

-At the heart of every kit is the camping multi-tool, the hatchet.
-This versatile piece of equipment can be used to hammer tent poles, split wood and even open cans of food if someone forgot a can opener.
+A involves the camping gear, which includes the camping multi-tool, the hatchet.
+This versatile piece of equipment can be used to hammer tent poles, split wood, and even open cans of food if someone forgot a can opener.
 Add a compass to guide the way and a decent backpack to keep it all together and you’re ready to head off into the woods.

 2. Small Military Tattoos

-Here are some examples of interesting military themed pieces.
+Here are some examples of interesting military-themed .

-War unfortunately seems to be an essential aspect of human nature: as the soon as the third caveman arrived on the scene a conspiracy was hatched against him between the first two.
-Despite the hellish nature of war and combat, this crucible is also where some of the greatest acts of sacrifice and bravery are born, and the men and women who step up and do their duty to their country forge powerful, life long bonds.
+War, unfortunately, seems to be an essential aspect of human nature.
+As soon as the third caveman arrived on the scene, a conspiracy was hatched against him between the first two.
+Despite the hellish nature of war and combat, this crucible is also where some of the greatest acts of sacrifice and bravery are born, and the men and women who step up and do their duty to their country forge powerful, lifelong bonds.

-Many soldiers, sailors and aviators choose to commemorate their service and the sacrifices their fellow warriors made with tattoos.
+Many soldiers, sailors, and aviators choose to commemorate their service and the sacrifices their fellow warriors made with .
 While plenty of service members choose to ink their branch or specific tours and operations on their bodies, some prefer less specific nods to their warrior lifestyle.
-Given the nature of war, often times these patriots choose to adorn their bodies with the tools of their trade: weapons.
-Whether it is a rifle, pistol or even an aircraft, these weapons of war are the objects that helped define their role in serving their country, and also make for great tattoos.
+Given the nature of war, oftentimes, these patriots choose to adorn their bodies with the tools of their trade: weapons.
+Whether it is a rifle, pistol, or even an aircraft, these weapons of war are the objects that helped define their role in serving their country and also make for great

 3. Small Nautical Tattoos